Chenneth/AccountingtIncomeStatementPracticeProblemGenerator/README.md

+# Current bugs

+**Code in the repository is incomplete.
+Missing HelpWindow.xaml and .cs**

+Income Statement view does not clear old values in the Income Statement.

 # What is this?
 This is a Windows Forms application that gives partial information from a GAAP-based income statement and asks the user to solve for other related accounts.
 Information is currently only displayed in a list, but an income statement version may come soon.